msp-strath/three-times/content/hello/writing.md

 ```

 When interpreting this file,
-the interpreter checks to see if *this* file is the main one being launched or if the file is being imported from another module.
+the interpreter determines if *this* file is the one being launched *or* if the file is being imported from another module.
 If the check returns `true` then the code in the `true`-branch is executed:
 Otherwise nothing happens.
-It is this `true`-branch which represents the programs main point of entry.
+It is this `true`-branch,
+which represents the programs main point of entry.
 Here,
-the code sends the string `"Hello World"` to standard out.
+the code sends the string `"Hello World"` to standard out
+i.e. the console.

 We can use the `true`-branch to obtain system arguments that are then passed to a 'main' method.
 The main method being the top-level code representing your programs entry point.
 Take,
 for example,
 the following:

 ```
 def main():